 India: S.M.
 Krishna is sworn in as governor of Maharashtra.

-Zimbabwe: Joyce Mujuru is sworn in as vice president.
+Zimbabwe: Joice Mujuru is sworn in as vice president.

 Czech Republic: Milos Vystrcil is elected governor of Vysocina kraj.